Polymer/old-docs-site/articles/spa.md

     <core-animated-pages selected="{{route}}">
 {%endraw%}

-Lastly, we initialize the `route` when the template is bound and ready to go:
+To get **deep linking**, initialize the `route` when the template is ready to go:

     template.addEventListener('template-bound', function(e) {
-      this.route = this.route || DEFAULT_ROUTE; // DEFAULT_ROUTE == 'one'
+      // Use URL hash for initial route.
+Otherwise, use the first page. this.route = this.route || DEFAULT_ROUTE;
     };

-If there's already a hash in the URL, that page is selected.
-Otherwise, the route defaults to the first page.

 ## Keyboard navigation

+Good SPAs support keyboard navigation.
+It's important for [accessibility](/articles/accessible-web-components.html) but also makes the app feel more...appy :)

-The keyboard-enabled our SPA, we can use [`<core-a11y-keys>`](/docs/elements/core-elements.html#core-a11y-keys), a component for normalizing browser keyboard handling.
+We can use [`<core-a11y-keys>`](/docs/elements/core-elements.html#core-a11y-keys), a component for normalizing browser keyboard handling.

 Set its `key` property to a space-separated list of keys/key combinations to listen for.
 When one of those keys are pressed, the `keys-pressed` event is fired: